Vyral/willie-miranda-recruiting/_posts/2023-08-30-my-most-important-lesson-in-time-management-revealed.md

 {% include excerpt.html %}

-Are you actively building your business or are you solely immersed in the daily operations of it?
+Are you actively building your business, or are you solely immersed in the daily operations of it?
 Last week, I had the honor of participating as a panelist in a national webinar titled "Time Management Strategies for Top Producing Agents."
 During this insightful discussion, the moderator posed a series of questions about the most effective time management techniques, tools, and processes available.

 One particular question stood out: **What has been my most valuable lesson in time management?** Reflecting on my journey, I recalled a book by Dan Kennedy called "No B.S.
 Time Management for Entrepreneurs."
 This resource-rich book offered a wealth of strategies, yet one concept truly resonated with me—the notion of "time vampires."
 These are the elements that consume our time, often without our awareness.